- SAP uses the false assumptions of best practices to control accounts.

-- BW has neither the ability to quickly make changes to the underlying data structures to support changes in the business nor the ability to provide best-practice analytics.
+- BW has neither the ability to quickly make changes to the underlying data structures to support changes in the business nor provide best-practice analytics.
 SAP would probably say that they have fixed this issue with the purchase of Business Objects.
 However, Business Objects also lacks best practices in this regard compared to competitors such as Tableau.
 Secondly, SAP claimed to have a best practice data warehouse back when they only owned BW.
-So if they already had all the data warehouse best practices, then why did they repurchase Business Objects?
+So if they already had all the data warehouse best practices, why did they repurchase Business Objects?

 Best Practices as a False Construct

 The idea that SAP contained best practices was never true.
-SAP often offered many ways to configure a system, so SAP contradicted itself as this would have to be called best practices, or multiple best practices per process.
-There are many ways of doing things that aren’t even excellent practices much less “best.”
+SAP often offered many ways to configure a system, so SAP contradicted itself as this would have to be called best practices or multiple best practices per process.
+There are many ways of doing things that aren’t even excellent practices, much less “best.”
 My conclusion of SAP’s best practices is that they are just a marketing concept that looks good in PowerPoint presentations.
-The less you know about SAP; the more best practices seem like they may exist in SAP.
+The less you know about SAP, the more best practices seem like they may exist in SAP.

 The fundamental problem with the concept of best practices is there can be no final agreement as to what a best practice isn’t a best practice.
-Secondly, when SAP or any vendor for that matter declares that they have all the best practices, it must be understood that this is a self-bestowed title.
+Secondly, when SAP or any vendor, for that matter, declares that they have all the best practices, it must be understood that this is a self-bestowed title.
 Self-bestowed titles don’t have any meaning.
 It would be like me naming myself the best dancer in Atlanta.
 But at least there is some competition I could enter to prove such a thing.
-There is no best practices competition that is held and no official body that approves certain practices over other practices and names them “best.”
+There is no best practices competition held and no official body that approves certain practices over other practices and names them “best.”